-Several apps and online calorie calculators are available, which can help people estimate how many calories they need a day, according to their:
+Several apps and online calorie calculators are available that can help people estimate how many calories they need a day, according to their:

 - activity level

-A dietitian can help to create a meal plan that focuses on adding calories but remains conscious of the need to manage diabetes.
+A dietitian can help to create a meal plan that focuses on increasing calories but takes into account the dietary requirements for a person with diabetes.

 Eating full-fat dairy products

-Although full-fat dairy can aid weight gain, a person should be mindful of their daily saturated fat intake and total carbohydrates to manage their blood sugar.
+Although eating full-fat dairy can aid weight gain, a person should be mindful of their daily saturated fat and total carbohydrate intake to manage their blood sugar.